E-Sh4rk/EmeraldACE_tuto/hex-ecutor.md

 Here are some notes about the execution:
 - The code will not be executed from the box names location as usual, but from the address `0203FA08`.
 You should take that into account when doing PC-relative operations.
-- The register `r2` will contain the address of the HeXecutor data (useful to compute ASLR-dependent addresses)
+- The register `r1` will contain the address of the HeXecutor data (useful to compute ASLR-dependent addresses)
-- Your code should end with a `bx r0` instruction.
+- Your code should end with a `bx r0`or `bx lr` instruction.
 - The PC register will not be misaligned as it is the case for traditional ACE executions.